It Started with Eve: Development

 The film was originally known as Almost an Angel.
-Joe Pasternak announced he would make Almost an Angel in 1938 as a vehicle for Danielle Darrieux.
+Joe Pasternak announced he would make the picture in 1938 as a vehicle for Danielle Darrieux.
 Ralph Bock and Frederick Kohner wrote a script.
 Then in 1939 Franciska Gaal was announced as star.

-The film was eventually never made - the title was transferred to another project by Pasternak in December 1940 which would become It Started with Eve.
-Henry Koster was directed and L Fodor and Norman Krasna wrote the script.
+The film was eventually never made – the title was transferred to another project by Pasternak in December 1940 which would become It Started with Eve.
+Henry Koster was chosen as director and L Fodor and Norman Krasna wrote the script.

 In February 1941 Charles Laughton signed on.
 The following month Deanna Durbin agreed to co-star; plans to put her in Ready to Romance with Charles Boyer were abandoned.